GBond/fssca-deploy-f5-components/README.md

-# fssca-deploy-f5-components
+# Overview
+Secure Cloud Architecture Financial Services (part 2 of 2).
+SCA-FS is an architecture and immediately deployable set of cloud infrastructure and application components that demonstrate Infrastructure as Code principles.
+We use best practice application patterns that highlight F5's best in class cloud security and deployability.

+This repo is part 2 (of 2) of FS-SCA.
+Part 1 can be found here:

+## Description
-A comprehensive demonstration Ansible-based solution to quickly build and deploy an application in a public cloud using F5 and NGINX technology adhering to the Financial Services Secure Cloud Architecture reference design.
+This project demonstrations an Ansible-based solution to quickly build and deploy an application in a public cloud using F5 and NGINX technology adhering to the Financial Services Secure Cloud Architecture reference design.

 ## Featuring
 - [F5 BIG-IP](https://www.f5.com/products/big-ip-services)